arcanistzed/scs/README.md

 #### `changePhase(delta)`

 An asynchronous method that changes the SCS's phase by a given delta.
-Use a positive number for the delta to move the round forward and a negative number to go to previous rounds.
+Use a positive number for the delta to move the phase forward and a negative number to go to previous phase.

 ### Hooks